 Cook the bacon in a large stock pot over medium low heat until it is crispy.
 Remove the bacon from the pan.
 Turn off heat.

-Cut the stew beef into 1 inch cubes.
+Cut the stew beef into 1-inch cubes.
 Sprinkle with the kosher salt and black pepper.

 Add the olive oil to the pan with the remaining bacon fat over medium low heat.
 Add the beef cubes and cook until browned on all sides, stirring often.
 You may need to do this in two batches.
-If that is the case, remove the first batch to a plate while you cook the second batch.
+If that is the case, remove the first batch of browned beef to a plate while you cook the second batch.
 Add a bit more olive oil if needed.

-Add the onion and garlic to the pot with the beef and cook for 2 minutes until they begin to soften.
+Add the onion and garlic to the pot with the cooked beef and cook for 2 minutes until they begin to soften.

 Add the flour to the pot and combine well with the beef and onions.